In England and Wales, fire safety requirements for are governed by various regulations.

 8. **Landlord Responsibilities**: – Landlords are responsible for maintaining fire safety equipment and ensuring compliance with regulations.
 They should also provide tenants with information regarding fire safety measures.

-9. **Tenant Responsibilities**: – Tenants should be informed about fire escape routes and fire safety procedures.
+9. **Tenant Responsibilities**: – Tenants must be informed about fire escape routes and fire safety procedures.
 They are responsible for not obstructing escape routes and for reporting any issues related to fire safety to the landlord.

 For detailed and local regulations, it’s advisable for landlords and tenants to consult the latest government guidelines or your local authority.
 For more information call 07885982771 now!